xenocrat/chyrp-markdown/README.md

 ### Composing your own Markdown flavor

-This Markdown library is composed of traits so it is very easy to create your own Markdown flavor by adding and/or removing the single feature traits.
+This Markdown parser is composed of traits so it is very easy to create your own Markdown flavor by adding and/or removing the single feature traits.

 Designing your Markdown flavor consists of four steps: